-- Not Otherwise Claimed – Similarly to the credit/deduction question, you cannot claim the education deduction if it was already claimed under another deduction category such as business expenses.
+- Not Otherwise Claimed – Similarly to the credit/deduction question, you cannot claim the tuition and fees deduction if the cost was already claimed under another deduction category such as business expenses.

 The tuition and fees deduction has one other benefit in that it is an above-the-line deduction.
 You can claim it whether or not you itemize, and it reduces your taxable income.

 In most recent years, Congress had allowed the tuition and fees tax deduction to expire only to revive it at the last minute.
-This time it was not only renewed for the 2015 tax year; it was also extended through the 2016 tax year.
+This year was no different, with the 2018 Bipartisan Budget Act retroactively reinstating it for the 2017 tax year.
 That may be as close to permanent as this tax deduction will get.
-If you qualify in either tax year, consider taking advantage of the tuition and fees deduction while you still can.
+If you qualified in the last tax year, consider taking advantage of the tuition and fees deduction while you still can.